LaunchCodeEducation/intro-to-professional-web-dev-wiki/Grading-and-Student-Progress.md

 TODO: screen shot of canvas

 ## Large Assignments
-TODO: how to grade, mention the suggestion for "send back to use for repl.it classroom"
+TODO: how to grade, provide guidance on sendback
 TODO: screen shot of canvas
 TODO: screen shot of repl.it classroom